thinktapper/DinderRN/README.md

 ## How It's Made

 This project was made using React Native and Expo.
-I used TailwindCSS for styling and Prisma for generating a typesafe ORM to interact with the PostgreSQL database hosted on [Render](https://render.com/).
-The Google Places API was used to autocomplete the feast location & get restaurant data.
+I used TailwindCSS for styling and Tanstack Query (React Query) for handling data communications with the backend, [Dinder Is Served](https://github.com:thinktapper/DinderIsServed).
+The Google Maps Places API was used to autocomplete feast locations & get detailed restaurant data.

 <details name="why-expo">
 <summary><i>Why Expo vs. plain React Native?</i></summary>